dawtkacz/Matrix-Calculator/README.txt

 1938321 Dawid Tkaczyk dawid.tkaczyk@ucdconnect.ie
-Arguments specified in assignment are input as command line arguments when running server and client
+Arguments specified are input as command line arguments when running server and client

 to compile iclient.c: